UA-DETRAC: A New Benchmark and Protocol for Multi-Object Detection and Tracking: Introduction

 \section{Introduction}

-Multiple object tracking (MOT), which aims to extract trajectories of multiple moving objects in a video sequence, is a crucial step in video understanding.
-A robust and reliable MOT system is the basis for a wide range of practical applications including video surveillance, autonomous driving, and sports video analysis.
-To construct an automatic tracking system, most effective MOT approaches, \eg,~\cite{DBLP:journals/pami/KhanBD05,DBLP:conf/cvpr/ZhangLN08,DBLP:conf/cvpr/BenfoldR11,DBLP:journals/pami/BreitensteinRLKG11,DBLP:conf/eccv/IzadiniaSLS12,DBLP:conf/eccv/YangN12,DBLP:journals/pami/HuangLN13,DBLP:conf/cvpr/YangLWYL14,DBLP:conf/cvpr/Longyin14,dehghan2015cvpr-gmmcp}, require a pre-trained detector, \eg,~\cite{DBLP:journals/pami/FelzenszwalbGMR10,DBLP:journals/pami/DollarABP14,DBLP:conf/cvpr/GirshickDDM14,DBLP:conf/cvpr/YanLWL14,DBLP:conf/iccv/CaiMN15,DBLP:conf/cvpr/RedmonDGF16} to discover the target objects in the video frames (usually in the form of their bounding boxes).
-As such, a general MOT system entails an {\em object detection} step to find target locations in each video frame, and a {\em object tracking} step that generates target trajectories across video frames~\footnote{We make the explicit definition of object tracking method and MOT system, \ie, {\em MOT system} $=$ {\em detection} $+$ {\em tracking}.
-Notably, the terminology ``object tracking'' refer in particular to multi-object tracking in this work.}.
+Multiple object tracking (MOT), which aims to extract trajectories of numerous moving objects in an image sequence, is a crucial task in video understanding.
+A robust and reliable MOT system is the basis for a wide range of applications including video surveillance, autonomous driving, and sports video analysis.
+To construct an automatic tracking system, most effective MOT approaches, \eg, \citep{DBLP:journals/pami/KhanBD05,DBLP:conf/cvpr/ZhangLN08,DBLP:conf/cvpr/BenfoldR11,DBLP:journals/pami/BreitensteinRLKG11,DBLP:conf/eccv/IzadiniaSLS12,DBLP:conf/eccv/YangN12,DBLP:journals/pami/HuangLN13,DBLP:conf/cvpr/YangLWYL14,DBLP:conf/cvpr/Longyin14,dehghan2015cvpr-gmmcp}, require a pre-trained detector, \eg, \citep{DBLP:journals/pami/FelzenszwalbGMR10,DBLP:journals/pami/DollarABP14,DBLP:conf/cvpr/GirshickDDM14,DBLP:conf/cvpr/YanLWL14,DBLP:conf/iccv/CaiMN15,DBLP:conf/cvpr/RedmonDGF16} to discover the target objects in the video frames (usually with bounding boxes).
+As such, a general MOT system entails an object detection step to find target locations in each video frame, and an object tracking step that generates target trajectories across video frames\footnote{In this work, we use the explicit definition of MOT system, \ie, {\em MOT system} $=$ {\em detection} $+$ {\em tracking}.}.

-Despite significant advances in recent years, relatively less effort has been made to large-scale and comprehensive evaluations of MOT methods considering both the object detection and tracking steps.
-Current MOT evaluation methods usually separate the evaluation of object detection (e.g.,~\cite{DBLP:journals/ijcv/EveringhamEGWWZ15,DBLP:journals/pami/DollarWSP12,DBLP:conf/cvpr/GeigerLU12,ILSVRC15}) and object tracking steps (e.g.,~\cite{DBLP:conf/avss/FerrymanE09,DBLP:conf/pets/Bashir06,DBLP:conf/cvpr/GeigerLU12,DBLP:conf/cvpr/MilanSR13a,DBLP:journals/corr/Leal-TaixeMRRS15}).
-These works have shown the effect of various aspects of the performance of object tracking step, such as appearance ambiguity among targets and occlusions, and provide important information that allows us to better understand object tracking methods.
-Furthermore, a recent study~\cite{DBLP:conf/cvpr/MilanSR13a} also shows the importance of ground truth annotation and evaluation metrics in analyzing object tracking methods.